 Semiconductor nanocrystals are called artificial atoms due to their atom-like discrete electronic structure resulting from quantum confinement.
 Artificial atoms can also be assembled into artificial molecules or solids, thus, extending the toolbox for material design.
-Quantum Confinement Bulk semiconductor Molecule Nanocrystal semiconductor Energy Confinement width Bandgap E -Decreasing nanocrystal size Quantum confinement is responsible for increasing the energy difference between the energy states and the band gap.
-A phenomenon tightly related with the optical and electronic properties of the materials.
-The size of the nanoparticles decreases from left to right, and the corresponding increase in the band gap is reflected in the change in the color of the photoluminescence from red to violet. ## Quantum dots are fragments of a semiconductor with a bulk bond geometry and with surface states eliminated by enclosure in a material that has a larger band gap QDs contain 100 to 1000 electrons and are 2 to 10 nanometers in diameter, or 10 to 50 atoms.
-Changing the band gap of semiconductors is the most attractive due to fundamental and technological importance.
-Widely tunable bandgap semiconductor are considered materials for new generation flat panel displays photovoltaic, optoelectronic devices, lasers, sensors, photoni bandgap devices, etc. Properties of quantum dots High extinction coefficient High electron mobility Bandwidth and position adjustment Solution process capabilities electrons in confined systems occupy quantized energy levels The release of confinement energy is a key property of a quantum dot, which explains the positive relationship between the QD size and the frequency of the light it emits.
+Quantum Dots Quantum dots are fragments of a semiconductor with a bulk bond geometry and with surface states eliminated by enclosure in a material that has a larger band gap QDs contain from 100 to 1000 electrons and are 2 to 10 nanometers in diameter or 10 to 50 atoms.
+Changing the band gap of semiconductors is the most attractive due to its fundamental and technological importance.
+Widely tunable bandgap semiconductors are considered materials for new generation flat panel displays, photovoltaic, optoelectronic devices, lasers, sensors, photonic bandgap devices, etc.

+Properties of quantum dots

+- High extinction coefficient

+- High electron mobility

+- Bandwidth and position adjustment

+- Solution process capabilities